cs4404-mission1/writeup/README.md

 ### Webserver: Client-side exploration
 The `nmap` scan of the server did not yeild any obviously exploitable vectors other than the possibility of brute-force guessing a password over ssh, but that would be so pedestrian.
 Instead, we now interact with the website through Firefox and valid login credentials.

+The first item of note is that the server uses no client-side processing or scripting that could be influenced and values are rendered into the HTML at the time of request.
+Additionally, all forms are submitted via POST and the server uses strict TLS 1.3, so a downgrade or interception attack are not feasible.
+However, we did notice that the server gives the user a cookie after successfully logging in.
+For example, we recieved
 ```
 votertoken:"DA%2FZytKeNZ+deMcdVhUo5TZM1j8YMI7arqOvwnc%3D"
 ```
+Decoding this from URL encoding, we get the value `DA/ZytKeNZ deMcdVhUo5TZM1j8YMI7arqOvwnc=`.
+This lools like an encrypted value.

+### Webserver: Rise of the Cookie Monster
+Knowing that the server was built with the Rocket API and that it seems to be serving encrypted cookies, we then investigated if Rocket has a mecanism for encrypting cookies.
+In fact, it does.
+According to the Rocket guide (https://rocket.rs/v0.5-rc/guide/requests/#private-cookies):
+> For sensitive data, Rocket provides private cookies.
+Private cookies are similar to regular cookies except that they are encrypted using authenticated encryption, a form of encryption which simultaneously provides confidentiality, integrity, and authenticity.
+Thus, private cookies cannot be inspected, tampered with, or manufactured by clients.

+Can't be manufactured by clients, eh?
+We'll see about that.
+Further in the same section, the guide states
+>To encrypt private cookies, Rocket uses the 256-bit key specified in the secret_key configuration parameter. [...]
+The value of the parameter may either be a 256-bit base64 or hex string or a 32-byte slice.

+Without this key, defeating the encryption of the cookie would be impossible, but the previous `nmap` scanning of the CA server showed it also identified itself as keyserver.internal.

 ## Attack
 ### Developing a chained exploit path